grimmpp/audiobox-for-kids/README.md

 # Arduino Software
 I used [PlatformIO](https://platformio.org/) and [VS Code](https://code.visualstudio.com/) in order to develop the software for this project which runs on an Arduino Nano.
-## Why did I choose VS Code and PlatformIO
+## Why did I choose VS Code and PlatformIO?
 * [VS Code](https://code.visualstudio.com/) is a proper IDE
   * Shows instantly compiler information
   * Has autocompletion